 Once you have knowledge of your client’s guilt it is important to be more attentive to the words you use, the witnesses you call, and the evidence you present.
 Failure to act purposefully could result in significant legal and professional consequences.

-About the Author: Vikas Bajaj is criminal defense attorney and owner of Law Office of Vikas Bajaj, APC, a leading criminal defense firm in San Diego, CA. He attended University of Texas – Austin School of Law and has dedicated his entire legal career to assisting those accused of a crime.
+About the Author: Ambrosio Rodriguez is criminal defense attorney and owner of The Rodriguez Law Group, a leading criminal defense firm in Los Angeles, CA. He attended Georgetown University Law Center and is a former prosecutor with over 20 years experience.